The Design Blogs Our Editors Are Reading Right Now

-As the winner of our Best Interior Design Blog category last year, we had to include Amber in this list.
-Her cheery personality reads through every blog post, and her masterful grasp on the California-cool style keeps us coming back.
+As the winner of our Best Interior Design Blog category in 2017, we have to include Amber in this list.
+Her cheery personality reads through every blog post, and her masterful grasp on the California-cool style always keeps us coming back for more.

 You might know our next blogger from her previous blog, Chic Little House, which she recently relaunched as Katrina Blair to encompass her new focus on sharing broader lifestyle content.
 In addition to her signature small space style tips, Katrina also posts articles on entertaining and travel.

 is this renovation blog centered around husband-and-wife team Chris and Julia (surprise, surprise).
 Follow along as they undertake home improvement projects—plus don’t miss their podcast for a behind-the-scenes look at what it really takes to undergo extensive remodeling.